NCAS-CMS/cfdm/docs/source/subclassing.rst

    import functools

-   # Define an implementation that is the same as cfdm, but with the
+   # Define an implementation that is the same as cfdm, but which uses
-   # my_Field class to represent field constructs
+   # the my_Field class to represent field constructs
    my_implementation = cfdm.implementation()
    my_implementation.set_class('Field', my_Field)